-Food dyes were invented to make food look more appealing using artificial color.
-The first commercial food dye created in 1856 was derived from coal tar, but artificial food dyes in the present are made from petroleum.
-Though there are natural options for food dyes, like beet extract, turmeric, and lycopene, food manufacturers still prefer to use artificial ones because of its color vibrancy.
+Food dyes were invented to make food look more appealing using artificial colors.
+The first commercial food dye created in 1856 was derived from coal tar, but artificial food dyes at present are made from petroleum.
+Though there are natural options for food dyes, like beet extract, turmeric, and lycopene, food manufacturers still prefer to use artificial ones because of their color vibrancy.

-As approved by the Food and Drug Administration (FDA) and European Food Safety Authority (EFSA), some of the most common artificial food dyes are the tartrazine (yellow no. 5), sunset yellow (yellow no. 6), and allura red (red no. 40).
+As approved by the Food and Drug Administration (FDA) and European Food Safety Authority (EFSA), some of the most common artificial food dyes are tartrazine (yellow no. 5), sunset yellow (yellow no. 6), and Allura red (red no. 40).

 Fun and fruity cereals are commercially targeted to children, so manufacturers add exciting shapes and loops into cereals.
 Moreover, these cereals are mixed with a spectrum of colors, but these artificial food dyes aren’t necessary and even pose health dangers for children.

 Various ongoing research investigates the link of artificial food coloring to risks of developing these health conditions: